 1. Transited to a Passive Income Business Model

 In the area of business, I’ve finally transited fully into a passive income model for PE.
-Those who took the passive income course in Oct–Nov would know of my strategies on how you can achieve that yourself.
 I now get a healthy monthly income even if I don’t work at all; when I do work fully, it’s not difficult to achieve a five-figure income for the month.

 Outsourcing has been instrumental in making this happen.
-For everything I have to share on outsourcing: Your Guide To Outsourcing: Why You Should Outsource and How To Get Started in the Next 20 Minutes
+For everything I have to share on outsourcing: Why You Should Outsource and How to Get Started

 2. Influx of Media Interviews